 Prostate and renal cancers are key contributors of cancer related death and morbidity.
 Early detection and optimal primary treatment improves cure rates and reduces progression to metastasis in both cancer types.
 Our Clinicians and scientists have developed closely integrated multi-disciplinary research themes including; exploring new markers and imaging for early detection, better modelling of early disease biology, improved methods of risk stratification and novel therapeutic window studies alongside standard clinical treatments.
 This work is significantly enhanced by our large well annotated bio-repository and high volume urological cancer practice in Addenbrookes.
+Go to the website.

 We are a UK centre for major national and international studies including ProtecT, CANCAP (lead) VoxTox (lead), ICGC (major contributor), PRACTICALS, MOVEMBER, Genomic England, STAMPEDE, RADICALS, PACE, and NIHR IHC.
 In the last 5 years the prostate research group has together published over 200 papers and initiated 8 translational investigator led studies.

 The current research focus in Cambridge is on improving the management and outcomes of men presenting with non-metastatic prostate cancer (over 80% of all diagnosis).